 Jean Keller joined Quaero Capital SA in 2011 as CEO.

-Prior to joining Quaero Capital SA in February 2011, Jean Keller was CEO of 3A (Alternative Asset Advisors), the alternative investment division of banking group SYZ in Geneva.
+Prior to joining Quaero Capital SA, Jean Keller was CEO of 3A (Alternative Asset Advisors), the alternative investment division of banking group SYZ in Geneva.
 From when he joined 3A in 2005, the group grew significantly from around USD 1bn to over USD 4bn at its peak.
 Jean Keller was also responsible for the development of the group in Asia, with the purchase of Oria Capital in Hong Kong.

 Before joining the SYZ group, Jean Keller spent 11 years assuming various responsibilities within the Lombard Odier Group in Geneva, New York and London.
 From 2002 to 2004, he was CEO of Lombard Odier Asset Management Ltd in London and a member of the group’s Management Committee.
 He also co-headed Lombard Odier’s institutional asset management division and sat on the Asset Management Board.